Getting Started with Jekyll

 7. Resources

-- More on static vs. dynamic sites video.
+- More on static vs. dynamic sites

-- More on static site generators video.
+video. - More on static site generators

-- Tutorial on Jekyll video.
+video. - Tutorial on Jekyll

-- Tutorial on Jekyll article.
+video. - Tutorial on Jekyll

-- Tutorial on Jekyll article.
+article. - Tutorial on Jekyll

-- Tutorial on Jekyll article.
+article. - Tutorial on Jekyll

-- Jekyll official docs link.
+article. - Jekyll official docs

 TL;DR: Lots of resources on the internet.
 You’ll be fine.